 The average journey time by train between Barcelona and Madrid is 2h 43m, with around 24 trains per day.
 The quickest journey time from Barcelona to Madrid is 2h 30m on a high-speed Renfe AVE train.
 The first train departs Barcelona Sants station at 05:50 and the last at 21:15, covering a distance of just over 500km and arriving into Madrid’s main railway station, Madrid Atocha.
 All trains between Barcelona and Madrid are run by Renfe, Spain’s national train company.

-Whether you’re heading to Madrid to check out the world-famous Bernabéu Stadium or spend an afternoon wandering in the greenery of Retiro Park, travelling from Barcelona to Madrid by train is one of the easiest ways to get to the Spanish capital.
+Whether you’re heading to Madrid to check out the world-famous Bernabéu Stadium or spend an afternoon wandering in the greenery of El Retiro Park, visiting the Museo Nacional del Prado and grabbing a bite at Mercado de San Miguel, travelling from Barcelona to Madrid by train is one of the easiest ways to get to the Spanish capital.
 A popular route with both locals and tourists, it’s quicker than flying and you will arrive right in the heart of the city at Madrid Atocha station.
 AVE trains will get you to Madrid in style, but if you feel like making the journey extra special, upgrade to a Preferente (First Class) ticket to enjoy complimentary snacks and reclining leather seats during your journey.

-Keen to find out more?
+Keen to find out more about the train journey from Barcelona to Madrid?
 Start your search for train tickets from Barcelona to Madrid in the Journey Planner at the top of the page – we’ll show you train times and ticket prices.
 To help you find cheap tickets, we’ll highlight the cheapest fares on your travel date.
 Scroll down for more information about this journey, including ticket prices and FAQs.

 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).